CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 {{< /tabs >}}

-6. Once you have finished the template configuration, you are returned to the templates library.
+6. Once you have finished the template configuration, you are returned to the network templates library.

+    This shows the new template you created and which forms have been included in the template.
+You may only have one or two of the forms in a given template.

     {{<figure src="/images/netq/lcm-ntwk-template-library-320.png" width="700">}}